April James, MA, MLS (ASCP)

 Topics covered include mathematical and scientific concepts related to specimen collection, laboratory testing and procedures, quality assurance and reporting, recording, and interpreting findings from tests involving tissues, blood and body fluids.

-Graduates of the program may be eligible to take the examination given by the Board of Certification of the American Society for Clinical Pathologists.
+Graduates of the program will be eligible to take the American Society of Clinical Pathologists (ASCP) Board of Certification (BOC) MLT examination.

 You should consult your advisor for information about course scheduling before enrolling in any MLT classes.